 18. Our Generation in Messianic Prophecies

-Our present state of existence which has both G-d and G-dliness hidden, the powers of evil unchained, and wicked people prospering, will not continue for long.
-At the advent of the Messiah, the world will awaken from it's sleep, and will become profoundly aware of the Truth and Reality of all existence.
-They will then change their behavior accordingly.
-The world will have then entered the Messianic Era1.
+Our present state of existence which has G-d and G-dliness hidden, the powers of evil unchained, and wicked people prospering, will not continue for long.
+At the advent of the Messiah, the world will awaken from it's sleep, and will become aware of the Truth and Reality of all existence.
+The world will have then entered the Messianic Era.1

 The miracle of the Jewish people returning to their homeland, and rebuilding it up from wastelands, with the assistance of other nations, have all been foretold.
 This new reality has set the stage for the time when the Third Temple will be built, and Jerusalem will be the spiritual center of the world.
 But this is not all.
-The AIDS epidemic corresponds to predictions of a worldwide contagious plague, and the thinning of the Ozone layer fits the descriptions of the sun's shield being removed20-25.
+The Corona virus corresponds to predictions of a worldwide contagious plague, and the thinning of the Ozone layer fits the descriptions of the sun's shield being removed.18-23

-The fact that the Jewish Nation at that time will be the reincarnation of the Jews that were in the desert with Moses, will surely be among their many merits that will protect them in this war30.
+The fact that the Jewish Nation at that time will be the reincarnation of the Jews who were in the desert with Moses will surely be among their many merits that will protect them in this war.28

 The spirit of wisdom and understanding